hallambaker/Mathematical-Mesh/Web/Reference/calendar.md

 ~~~~
 <div="terminal">
 <cmd>Alice> calendar get CalID1
-<rsp>Empty
+<rsp>ERROR - Object reference not set to an instance of an object.
 </div>
 ~~~~

-Specifying the /json option returns a result of type ResultEntry:
+Specifying the /json option returns a result of type Result:

 ~~~~
 <div="terminal">
 <cmd>Alice> calendar get CalID1 /json
 <rsp>{
-  "ResultEntry": {
+  "Result": {
-    "Success": false}}
+    "Success": false,
+    "Reason": "Object reference not set to an instance of an object."}}
 </div>
 ~~~~